alexmiller63/careers/performance-resume.md

 **Franz — *The Sound of Music***

-Character role using a German accent, with spoken dialogue, comedy, and ensemble performance.
+Character role using a German accent, with spoken dialogue and ensemble performance; consistently got laughs as Franz.

 **Young Ebenezer Scrooge — *Scrooge***